 You’ve worked hard compiling your genealogy research into a tree and now you want an attractive way to share it with family and friends, or display it in your own home.
-Creating a family tree chart is a wonderful way to do that.
+Creating family tree charts is a wonderful way to do that.

 Charts come in all shapes and sizes and look lovely hung on a wall or given as a gift.
 Even if you don’t plan to display your creation, a chart of your family tree can provide a new perspective on your research.
 Luckily there are some very easy ways to create these visual reports from a tree and this article will show you how.

 Almost every downloadable family tree program, from RootsMagic to Legacy Family Tree to Family Tree Maker, offers a chart maker.
 We have not covered how to use these programs in this article because there are simply too many options and we have decided to focus instead on how to print charts from online tree sites.
 If you have a favorite downloadable tree program and have not yet looked for an option to print a visual of your tree then we suggest you take a look now.